jjallaire/model-output/README.md

-# Model Ouput
+# Model Output

-Install with:
+Install for a project by executing this from the project working directory:

 ```bash
 $ quarto add jjallaire/model-output